sunidhi-mishra/PeopleOS_RFP_Response_Assistant/docs/deployment.md

 **Local tooling**

 - Python 3 with `pip` (for local testing before release)
-- PowerShell (for `scripts/Set-FrontendApiUrl.ps1`; manual config copy works on other shells)
+- Firebase CLI (for frontend deploys)
 - `curl` or similar for health checks

 ---